RaoulGrn/hotel-reservation-app/README.md

 ### Frontend:

-clone this repo, open terminal and use =>
+clone this repo, open terminal in root directory of the cloned project and use =>
 > cd frontend

 > cd hotel-reservation